nanodeliverylab/nanodeliverylab.github.io/_team/LD.md

 <p align= "justify">

+Physicist by training, I approached to life and health siences just after graduating.
 My research focuses on the study of protein-nanomaterial interactions and the development of nanoparticle-enabled blood tests for the early detection of pancreatic cancer <br>

 useful links: <br>
 &nbsp;   &#182; [Curriculum Vitae](https://nanodeliverylab.github.io/files/CV_LD.pdf)<br>